USDA-ARS-GBRU/itsxpress/README.rst

 Installation of the final iteration of ITSxpress version 1: (BBmap is no longer used in ITSxpress version 2)

+Qiime2 version 2022.8 is the required version to using the ITSxpress plugin with Qiime2.
 -------------
 ITSxpress can be installed from: